merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 There will be plenty of output on your terminal screen, but no output files added to your working directory -- the network will be stored directly in the {% include ARTIFACT name="contigs-db" text="contigs database" %}.

-Now, if you wanted to do some flux balance analysis (FBA) to model the flow of metabolites through this network -- bad news, you can't do that (at least, not yet) in anvi'o.
+Now, if you wanted to do some flux balance analysis (FBA) to model the flow of metabolites through this network -- bad news, you can't do that in anvi'o.
 However, you _can_ export the {% include ARTIFACT name="reaction-network" %} into a JSON file suitable for common metabolic modeling software (like [COBRApy](https://github.com/opencobra/cobrapy)) with the program {% include PROGRAM name="anvi-get-metabolic-model-file" %}:

 ```bash
 anvi-get-metabolic-model-file -c ../Trichodesmium_sp-contigs.db \